ManjiriSDS/The-Spark-Foundation-Internship/README.md

 * Task 1 - Prediction Using Supervised ML (Level - Beginner)

-         - Predict the percentage of an student based on the no. of study hours.
+         - Predict the percentage of student based on the No. of Study Hours.

-         - This is a simple linear regression task as it involves just 2 variables.
+         - This is the simple Linear Regression task as it involve just 2 variables.